 Mobile XML Sitemaps are specific to mobile web content only.
 This means that any URLs listed in your mobile Sitemaps that serve non-mobile content, will be ignored by Google.
 Recently John Mueller commented on a thread on Google Webmaster Forum saying that mobile XML Sitemaps are only for those older mobile sites, not the new ones.
 With older mobile sites they refer to traditional mobile phone browsers, not smart-phones (which they generally treat the same as desktop browsers given their advanced capabilities).
 Using special CSS/HTML templates for smart-phones would be fine and would not require submitting them via mobile XML Sitemap.
 So if a mobile site needs to get accessed by old internet enabled phones, you would need to make a special version for Googlebot-Mobile and a mobile Sitemap.

 Other specialised XML Sitemaps

-Recent XML Sitemaps include Geo Sitemaps (that enables webmasters to publish geospatial content to Google in order to make it searchable in Google Earth) and Google Code Search Sitemaps (to tell Google about the source code on your site in order to appear in Google’s code search).
+Recent XML Sitemaps include Geo Sitemaps (that enables webmasters to publish geospatial content to Google in order to make it searchable in Google Earth).

 Please note that Google support XML Sitemaps that can include multiple content types in the same file.